 Tour Edge Hot Launch C522 Irons

-Who it's for: High handicappers who want a full set upgrade without spending $800 or more.
-The Tour Edge Hot Launch C522 delivers genuine game-improvement features - undercut cavity back, hybrid long irons, and a wide sole - at a price point that competes with the best budget irons on the market.
+Who it's for: High handicappers who need a full set upgrade and don't want to spend $800+.
+Tour Edge doesn't get the marketing hype of Callaway or TaylorMade, but the C522 delivers real game-improvement tech (undercut cavity back, hybrid long irons, wide sole) at a price that competes with the best budget irons on the market.

 Pros